Course Outline

 • awk

-with Python implementations
+with equivalent Python implementations

 Exercises